 |Fine & Studio Arts||409||$25,974|

 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.

-In 2019-2020, 40,063 students took at least one online class at California State University - Long Beach.
-This is an increase from the 11,514 students who took online classes the previous year.
+In 2020-2021, 34,853 students took at least one online class at California State University - Long Beach.
+This is a decrease from the 40,063 students who took online classes the previous year.